"Beautifully written, immediately immersive, and scary as can be."

 "The Escape Room is thrilling, thought-provoking and exciting enough that you might – like me – tear through it over the course of one train journey." - My Weekly

-Someone knows what you did, what you spent years trying to forget.
-Now they're going to make it public.
-Unless you do exactly what they say.
+I know what you did.
+What you’ve kept hidden all these years.
+Now I’m going to make it public.
+Unless you do exactly what I say.

 "Wow!
 What a page-turner...